 Kids Lunch Box

-I’ve been packing toddler lunches and big kid lunches for at least one of my three kids for almost 10 years, and I’ve learned a lot about what makes a great lunch box.
-It comes down to the material you prefer, ease of washing, durability, price, and the sorts of lunches you prefer to pack in terms of temperature.
+I’ve been packing toddler lunches and big kid lunch boxes for at least one of my three kids for almost 10 years, and I’ve learned a lot about what makes a great lunch box.
+It comes down to the material you prefer, ease of washing, durability, price, and the sorts of lunches you tend to pack in terms of temperature.

-I am determined to help you choose a lunchbox that will last so you can make the most out of your purchase—so you get a lot of use out of it and not waste your money.
+I am determined to help you choose a kids lunch box that will last so you can make the most out of your purchase—that is, so you get a lot of use out of it and not waste your money.

-The lunchboxes here have been vetted by real kids (and parents) in real life and have been tested for three years of school lunches (or more) to ensure they hold up to normal kid usage.
+The toddler lunch boxes here have been vetted by real kids (and parents) in real life and have been tested through years of school lunches, kindergarten lunches, and toddler lunch ideas for daycare to ensure they hold up to normal kid usage.
 I hope that these reviews help you decide which might be the best container to use for your baby, toddler, or elementary-aged kiddo.

 Sanity-Saving Kids’ Lunch Guide